 How to Treat a Gum Abscess?

 Unfortunately, a gum abscess won’t heal without intervention from a professional dentist.
 Gum Abscess treatment requires draining the abscess and removing debris and bacteria from the periodontal pocket.
 A dentist may recommend a procedure called ‘deep cleaning’.
 Deep cleaning is separated into two parts;

 - Periodontal Scaling

 - Root Planning

 Root Planning, the second phase of deep cleaning, involves the dentist cleaning the tooth’s root.
 The dentist will smooth the tooth’s core to reattach the tooth to the gum.
-The dentist will reduce and minimise the pocket space that may trap unwanted bacterial build up.
+The dentist will reduce the pocket space that may trap unwanted bacterial build-up.

 The purpose of Deep teeth cleaning is to treat gum disease.

 Preventing a Gum Abscess

 Maintaining good oral hygiene practices at home combined with regular dental check-up visits can help prevent the formation of a gum abscess.
-Good oral hygiene to prevent tooth decay that may lead to an abscess includes:
+Good oral hygiene to prevent tooth decay that may lead to a spot includes: